 The team completed the Safety Event in 278 seconds this year - more than a full minute faster than the event's second-place finishers in Division II.
-Aragon described the event as a major focus during this year's analyzed hours of videos and had suggestions every practice."
+Aragon described the event as a major focus during this year's practices.

 "We split the event into sections," she said.
 "We would practice each section to determine what we can change, where we can improve, and how we can decrease our times.
-Chad
+Chad analyzed hours of videos and had suggestions every practice."
+The Squad routinely practiced alongside Division I champions Elevated Ops, which also was the only team in any division this year to achieve a better Safety Event time (by one second) than the Sewerside Squad.
+If they return to Operations Challenge next year, the Sewerside Squad will join Division I, putting the two teams in direct competition.